eBay/digital-signature-verification-ebay-api/README.md

 ### Key Information

-Developers will be issued a private key, as well as a public key in the form of a JWE.
-Downloading the keys will be available from the developer portal after logging in.
-The download feature is currently not yet available, and we will send out communication once this is ready.
+Developers will be provided a public API to obtain a private key, as well as a public key in the form of a JWE.
+Details of the public API will be sent out in a followup communication when it is ready.
 In the meantime, we have provided test keys below.

 NOTE: The following samples include public keys in PEM format.
 However, they are not required for signature creation.